Preparing for Commencement

 Before Commencement Day

-- Make sure you have your regalia before traveling to Commencement.
+- Make sure you have all pieces of your regalia before traveling to Commencement.

 - Plan your Commencement Day attire.